-The Housing and Neighborhood Revitalization Department (Housing Department) strengthens families and neighborhoods to cultivate a diverse and economically inclusive City by creating affordable and safe housing and mitigating community member displacement.
-Several programs are offered to support homeownership: the Home Improvement and Preservation Program (HIPP), the Dallas Homebuyer Assistance Program (DHAP), the DHAP Targeted Homebuyer Incentive Program, and accessory dwelling units.
+The Department of Housing and Neighborhood Revitalization ("Housing" or the "Housing Department") strengthens families and neighborhoods to cultivate a diverse and economically inclusive City by creating affordable and safe housing and mitigating community member displacement.

-Home Improvement and Preservation Program - Pillars 1, 3, 4, 5, 6, 7
+Home Improvement and Preservation Program - Pillars 1, 3, 4, 5,

-Added/amended June 26, 2019 by Resolution No. 19-1041 Amended August 26, 2020 by Resolution No. 20-1220 Amended September 9, 2021 by Resolution No. 21-1450
+Added/amended June 26, 2019, by Resolution No. 19-1041 Amended August 26, 2020, by Resolution No. 20-1220 Amended September 9, 2021, by Resolution No. 21-1450 Amended March 27, 2024, by Resolution No ????

-The Home Improvement & Preservation Program (HIPP) provides an all-inclusive repair and rehabilitation program for eligible single-family owner-occupied and landlord single-family income qualified rental housing units in the City of Dallas.
-HIPP is a comprehensive program with four components for the purposes of making needed improvements and preserving affordable housing:
+The Home Improvement & Preservation Program (HIPP) addresses home repair through emergency repair, Dallas Tomorrow Fund for exterior code violations and major systems rehabilitation for eligible single-family owner-occupied units in the City of Dallas.

+HIPP has three components for the purposes of making needed improvements and preserving affordable housing:

-- 1) a Minor Home Rehabilitation Program that provides grant assistance to non-profit organizations to administer the Minor Home Repairs Program to low- and moderate-income homeowners. - 2) a Major Home Rehabilitation Program that provides loan assistance to low- and moderate-income homeowners needing moderate and substantial rehabilitation to their home. - 3) a Home Reconstruction Program that provides loan assistance to low- and moderate-income homeowners needing to reconstruct their homes. - 4) a Rental Rehabilitation Program that provides loan assistance to landlords which lease to lowand moderate-income households needing moderate and substantial rehabilitation to rental properties.
+- 1) Emergency Home Rehabilitation (EHR) that provides grant assistance to low- and moderate-income homeowners needing emergency repairs. - 2) Dallas Tomorrow Fund (DTF) for exterior code violations that provides grant assistance to lowand moderate-income homeowners needing exterior code violation repairs. - 3) Major-Systems Repair Program (MSRP) that provides forgivable loan assistance to low- and moderate-income homeowners needing systems rehabilitation to their home.